 3. You will know more about ‘farm things” than you ever wanted to know.

 And some of it may even make sense–eventually.
 There is no shortage of farm discussion points.
-Some days, after a 20 minute one-side conversation, I give him the “dead stare” like really, you think I know what you are talking about?
+Some days, after a 20-minute one-sided conversation, I give him the “dead stare” like really, you think I know what you are talking about?
 Or do I really need to know that?
 Like the time he tells me in great detail how he fixed the baffles on the hog barn.
 Or taking apart the tractor to fix the hydraulic hoses.
 He knows immediately when I give him that look that he probably has crossed the line and he is boring me to tears and have no idea what he is talking about.

 4. Farm husbands are not always in tune with pop culture.